“Don’t Say It Unless You mean It”

 Mostly this was some cut glass but also Tiffany Lamp Shades and furniture items.
 Once, we bought a whole warehouse full of stuff in Wilkes Barre, PA.
 You talk about chairs, well, we had chairs!

 We found this company that produced reproduction Tiffany Lamp Shades and we bought a truck load.
 We had some auctions and went to a lot of flea markets.
 We had reproduction Glass fruit jars and , we had ‘em by the truck load, too!

 This brought us to Buckhead, Ga.
 Now, this is not the Buckhead with the Ritz Carlton and Phipps Plaza.
 This is a little community over in Morgan County, Ga.
 The original one.
 Its between Madison and Greensboro.
-There was an old store there that was abandoned and we arranged with the owners to hold some auctions there.
+There was an old store near there at Swords that was abandoned and we arranged with the owners to hold some auctions there.
 This was before Lake Oconee was formed.
 That had us in the area around Morgan and Greene counties on several occasions.

 They had a two legged deer in Buckhead, but that’s another story.
 No one but Bob, Dave, Richard and the guy that had the deer believes that story anyway.
 Even I can’t stretch that into believability anymore.

 Now, in those days, this was dairy country.
 Lots of cows.
 There still are a lot of beautiful farms in that area today but more beef cows than dairy cows, I believe.
 It has something to do with Black Angus versus Holstein milk cows.

 Just to let you know, it is not easy being a “Gentleman/Gentlewoman Farmer” with a herd of Holsteins that have to be milked every morning at 4:30 and still run your law practice or see patients at the clinic.
 Something to do with “milk bases”, too.